cambboyle/the-recipe-vault/README.md

 ## Introduction

-- The Recipe Vault is a web application that allows users to create, store, and share recipes.
+- The Recipe Vault is a web application that allows users to create, store and share recipes.
 - The application is designed to veer away from physical cookbooks and instead focus on the concept of recipes.
-- Users must create an account to access the applications full features.
+- Users must create an account to access the application's full features.

 ## Mockup